By Nancy Armitage

 By this article it almost sounds like Mr. Huntington & Co. built the little cottages & then sold them.
 I’m assuming all of them being Spanish Mission Style architecture.

 If you are selling beachside property.
-And you have a cute little beach house over the Pacific ocean showing what it could be like for you to own one yourself… maybe a 1 or 2 or 3 bedrooms with a dinette, small kitchen. a living room with a fireplace & a bathroom (s) & a amazing view of the ocean.
-What a draw, & I guess it was quite a feeding frenzy when they started to sell.
+And you have a cute little beach house over the Pacific Ocean looking towards Santa Catalina Island.
+Showing what it could be like for people to own themselves… maybe a 1 or 2 or 3 bedrooms with a dinette, small kitchen, a living room with a fireplace & a bathroom (s) & a amazing view of the ocean and a cute little garden.
+What a draw!
+I guess it was quite a feeding frenzy in 1909 when they started to sell.
 Having only 1000 lots to sell, they went quick.
-They most likely used Mr. Huntington’s house as a realty office of sorts & to show people the architecture and so on.
+They most likely used Mr. Huntington’s house as a realty office of sorts & to show people the architecture and the interior, how the interiors were set up, & so on.

 When Mr. Huntington sold his little seaside cottage it became a cafe/teahouse for the residents of the area.
-It had a really nice grassy area surrounding it & a lovely view of the Pacific Ocean.
-Then the cafe was turned into a teahouse called “Seagull Inn” in Redondo Beach, California.
-Another amazing place to visit & stay was the Hotel Redondo Beach, quite a grand seaside hotel.
+It had a really garden and nice grassy area surrounding it & a lovely view of the Pacific Ocean.
+Then the café was turned into a teahouse called “Seagull Inn” in Redondo Beach, California.
+Another amazing place to visit & stay at this time was the Hotel Redondo Beach, quite a grand seaside hotel.
+It looked like the Hotel del Coronado in San Diego in the black and white photographs.